1995–96 UEFA Champions League qualifying round

-Dynamo Kyiv won their tie against Aalborg BK, but, in their first group game against Panathinaikos, they were accused of a failed attempt to bribe referee Antonio López Nieto to get a win.
+Dynamo Kyiv won their tie against AaB, but, in their first group game against Panathinaikos, they were accused of a failed attempt to bribe referee Antonio López Nieto to get a win.
 Despite an appeal, they were thrown out of the competition by UEFA and were banned for the subsequent two years.
-Aalborg BK replaced them in the group stage.
+AaB replaced them in the group stage.
 Dynamo's ban was eventually reduced to just one season.

+Teams

+The sixteen lowest-ranked associations with teams that qualified for the Champions League entered the qualifying round.

+Seeding

+The sixteen teams were divided into seeded and unseeded pots, each containing eight teams, for the draw based on their association's ranking.